MultiMeter

 Project Description

-A reliable energy supply requires intelligent approaches to the efficient use of energy and the stabilisation of distribution networks.
-In particular, cities, municipalities and rural regions currently lack robust concepts for the systematic exploitation of energy‑related flexibilities – even though increasingly volatile network components such as photovoltaic systems, heat pumps and charging infrastructure are being deployed there.
-This is precisely where the MultiMeter research project comes into play.
-The central objective of the project is the development of cross‑vector consumption profiles to monitor and optimise the energy demand and flexibility potentials of public properties.
+A secure energy supply requires intelligent approaches to the efficient use of energy and the stabilisation of distribution grids.
+Especially in cities, municipalities and rural regions, concepts for the systematic identification and unlocking of energy flexibilities have not been addressed so far.
+At the same time, increasingly volatile grid components such as photovoltaic systems, heat pumps and charging infrastructure are being installed in these areas.
+This is precisely where the MultiMeter research project comes in.
+The central goal of the project is the development of cross‑sectoral consumption profiles for monitoring and optimising the energy consumption of public properties.

 project Goal